DnMllr/grunt-client-blade/README.md

 > Compiling [blade](https://github.com/bminer/node-blade) templates to one file and exposing them to a namespace

 ## Current status
 My first grunt task just made today, currently does not really accept options and won't be useful for most cases.
-Will fix shortly.
+Will fix shortly and then put on npm.

 ## Getting Started
 This plugin requires Grunt `~0.4.2`